Mr-Zanzibar/Fake-BTC/README.md

 # Fake-BTC
-Fake bitcoin miner made in python
+Fake Bitcoin miner made in python

 # How to start